bugsink/sdkconf/README.md

 ### SDK Conf

+NOTE: this project is "parked" (not quite dead yet, but currently unused).

-This is the repository and associated pypi package that contains the per-platform instructions to integrate your application with Bugsink.
+This was the repository and associated pypi package that contains the per-platform instructions to integrate your application with Bugsink.

 The per-platform instructions show up in 2 places: